arianXdev/constitution-sim/README.md

 # Constitution-Sim

-**Stress-test constitutions with AI-powered politicians before trying them out on a real nation.**
+**Stress-test constitutions with AI-powered agentic politicians before trying them out on a real nation!**

 `constitution-sim` is a research-grade multi-agent simulator.
 You give it a constitution and a scenario; it spins up an LLM-powered agent for each